derkalle4/python3-idotmatrix-client/README.md

 Please install the following for your OS:

-* latest Python3
+* Latest Python3
-* Python3 Virtual Env
+* Python3 venv (`python3 -m pip install venv`)

+#### For windows

+If you're using windows you can get Python3 via https://scoop.sh/, or the official Python website.

+You can start by using the `.ps1` PowerShell scripts to set things up automatically.
+These are opened by right clicking them and clicking "Run with PowerShell", or by nagivating to them in a PowerShell terminal and writing their filename as a command.
-windows users, to use the `.sh` scripts below you will need to use msys/gitbash, or roll your own
+If you want to use the `.sh` scripts in this repo instead, you will need `msys2` or `git bash` so Windows can run them.

 ### Installation